ueman/passkit/passkit/SIGNING.md

 If the generated `.pem` files do not start with `-----BEGIN RSA PRIVATE KEY-----` (or similar) delete all lines that come before that.
 Otherwise, the code can't decode the `.pem` files, and signing may fail.

-Then you can the generated file to sign PkPass files:
+Then you can use the generated file to sign PkPass files:

 ```dart
 final pass = PkPass(...);